CLOUDBRIDGE NATURE RESERVE

 - To help reforest those areas which had been converted to cattle pasture.

-- To protect the biodiversity for which the neotropical forests, and those in Costa Rica in particular, are so famous.
+- To Educate visitors to Protect the biodiversity for which the neotropical forests, and those in Costa Rica in particular, are so famous.

 Between January and May 2012 a brother and sister team of biologists/videographers traveled from Guatemala to Panama, visiting 14 different volunteer projects in conservation, ranging from reforestation and protected areas management to animal rescue centers.
 Cloudbridge was fortunate to have Katie and Mike Garret visit the Cloudbridge project and get hands on experience in conservation and experience the life of a volunteer in a cloud forest.
 Please see the video below of their time and don’t miss the section on the Resplendant Quetzal!